zxfae/git_commit_counter/README.md

-🚀 Git Commit Counter
+Git Commit Counter

-Git Commit Counter is a Rust-based CLI tool for formatting, counting, and synchronizing Git commits based on their type (e.g., FEAT, FIX, DOCS) and branch.
+A Rust-based CLI tool to format, count, and synchronize Git commits based on their type (e.g., FEAT, FIX, DOCS) and branch.
+It helps developers maintain consistent commit messages and track commit counts per type.

-It helps developers:

-    Maintain consistent commit messages 🛠️

-    Track commit counts per type 📊

-    Sync counts with Git history 🔄

-✨ Features
+Features

-✅ Format commit messages with a standardized structure:

-    [branch] [TYPE count : message]
+Format commit messages with a standardized structure: [branch] [TYPE count : message].

-✅ Count commits by type (e.g., FEAT, FIX, DOCS, REF, TEST, and custom types)
+Count commits by type (e.g., FEAT, FIX, DOCS, REF, TEST).
+Support for shorthand aliases (e.g., FE for FEAT, D for DOCS) that are automatically converted to full type names in commit messages and counter displays.
+Custom commit types supported (any type not defined as standard or alias).

-✅ Synchronize commit counts with Git history (git log parsing)
+Synchronize commit counts with Git history, normalizing aliases to full type names.

-✅ Branch-specific counters stored locally:
+Branch-specific counters stored in ~/.git_commit_counts_<project>_<branch>.

-    ~/.git_commit_counts_<project>_<branch>

-✅ Display commit counts for the current branch
+Display commit counts for the current branch with consistent formatting.

-✅ Robust error handling for:

-    Invalid commit messages

-    Non-Git repositories

-    Corrupted counter files
+Error handling for invalid inputs and non-Git repositories.

-⚙️ Installation
+Installation

-Prerequisites
+Prerequisites:

-    🦀 Rust (version 1.86.0 or later)
+Rust (version 1.86.0 or later).

-    🔧 Git installed and configured
+Git installed and configured.

-Setup Steps

-    Clone the repository:
+Clone the Repository:
 git clone https://github.com/zxfae/git_commit_counter.git
 cd git_commit_counter

-Build the project:
+Build the Project:
 cargo build --release

-Install the binary:
+Install the Binary:
 cargo install --path git-commit-counter-bin --force

-Verify installation:
+Verify Installation:
 gm --help

-👉 The binary (gm) is installed to ~/.cargo/bin/.
-Make sure this directory is in your PATH.
+The binary (gm) is installed in ~/.cargo/bin/.
+Ensure this directory is in your PATH.

-🧑‍💻 Usage
+Usage

-Run gm inside any Git repository to manage commits easily.
+Run gm in a Git repository to manage commits.
+The tool supports three main commands:
 1. Create a Commit
 Create a formatted commit with a specific type and message.
+Aliases (e.g., FE, D) are converted to full type names (e.g., FEAT, DOCS) in the commit message.
 Syntax:
 gm "TYPE : message"

 Example:
 echo "New feature" > feature.txt
 git add feature.txt
-gm "FEAT : Add new feature"
+gm "FE : Add new feature"

-Result:

-    Creates commit:
+Output:

-    [main] [FEAT 1 : Add new feature]
+Creates a commit with message: [main] [FEAT 1 : Add new feature].

-    Increments the FEAT counter
+Increments the FEAT counter for the current branch.

-Supported Types:
+Supported Types and Aliases:

-    Standard: FEAT, FIX, DOCS, REF, TEST
+Full Type
+Aliases
+Description

+FEAT
+FE, F
+Feature

+FIX
+FI
+Bug fix

+DOCS
+D
+Documentation

+REF
+R
+Refactor

+TEST
+T
+Test

+Custom
-    Custom: Any string you choose
+Any other string
+Custom type

 2. Show Commit Counts

-Display commit statistics for the current branch.
+Display commit counts for the current branch, using full type names.
 Syntax:
 gm show
 # or
 gm --show

 Example:
 gm show

 Output:
 📌 Branch: main

 FEAT  : 4